felipap/restful-django-example/README.md

 english, and re-implemented it following RESTs principles.
 The application logic is inside app.views, app.doREST and app.helpers.
 The javascript, 'wordb/static/function.js', is responsible for the interface dynamics (including most of the templating work).
+No, I didn't use backboneJS or any other skeleton like that: the data is stored in the DOM, using HTML5 datasets.
+The js is ugly but working.

-I've taken a look at other REST wrappers to django (including [django-piston][1] and [toastdriven][2]), but they all seemed either too ugly or too complex to this little, useless application.
+I've taken a look at other REST wrappers to django (such as [django-piston][1] and [toastdriven][2]), but they all seemed either too ugly or too complex for this little, useless application.
 In a way, this was simply rewrote django's class-based-views with a REST api in mind.